BarfussLab/barfusslab.github.io/contents/research.md

 We are **sustainability system scientists**.
 No single academic discipline alone is up to the task.
 We are a young, strongly evolving, interdisciplinary team building bridges between Complex System Science, Multi-Agent Reinforcement Learning, Cognitive Science, Social-Ecological Resilience, and Sustainability Economics.
 To merge all of these perspectives, we practice humility in collective learning.

 We focus on excellence in developing **theory-driven computational models**.
-They bridge mathematical with computational modeling to eventually reshape our mental and verbal models of Nature-Society relationships.
+They bridge mathematical modelling with the computational to eventually reshape our mental and verbal models of Nature-Society relationships.
 We make our models and their assumptions fully transparent, open source, and reproducible.
 We also educate the next generation of sustainability system modelers.
 Why?
 To **initiate large-scale collective learning for a sustainable future**.

 ---
 [Publications](publications.html)